How to Choose Running Shoes

 The two main types of shoes are neutral and stability shoes.
 Generally speaking, a neutral shoe is for runners who do not excessively pronate and perhaps even supinated slightly.
 A stability shoe is for runners whose feet pronate or collapse inwards.

 Next, they will consider the width and general shape of your foot.
-One of the most common mistakes is that runners will purchase shoes that are either too small lengthwise or too narrow.
+One of the most common mistakes runners make is buying shoes that are either not long enough, or too narrow.
 This can cause a myriad of issues such as blisters, pressure points, black toenails and premature wearing of the shoe.

-After you have purchased your new running shoes, it is always a good idea to wear them around the house for a least an hour to determine if it is comfortable over a longer period of time.
+After buying shoes, it is always a great idea to wear them around the house for a least an hour.
+This will help determine if it is comfortable over a longer period of time.
 If you feel any discomfort, return to the store to try a different shoe.

 The lifespan of a running shoe for an average runner is about 400-600 km or 6 months.
 It is important to replace your shoe regularly.

-Since running is such a high impact sport with very repetitive motions, running in old shoes can lead to injuries, most commonly plantar fasciitis and Iliotibial Band Syndrome.
+Running is a high impact sport with very repetitive motions.
+Because of this, running in old shoes can lead to injuries.
+The most common conditions associated with this are plantar fasciitis and Iliotibial Band Syndrome.

 Types of Shoes